LamakerOfficial/help-center/README.md

  src="https://example.com/video.mp4" type="video/mp4"
  /></video>
 ```
+If you're adding a video to the files, use a path like `/assets/videos/etc/etc/etc`.

 Make sure to provide both webm and mp4.
 Webm are much smaller and load faster, although an MP4 file is required as not all browsers support webm format.
 So the MP4 is more of a fallback option if the user's browser doesn't like the webm format.